Tsukahara Station: Lines

 Tsukahara Station is served by the Daiyūzan Line, and is located 6.3 kilometers from the line’s terminus at Odawara Station.

 Station layout

 The station consists of a single side platform with a small attached station building.
-The station is unmanned.
+The station is unstaffed.

 Adjacent stations

 History

 Tsukahara Station was officially opened on October 15, 1925.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 1,126 passengers daily (boarding passengers only).

 The passenger figures (boarding passengers only) for previous years are as shown below.

 Surrounding area

 Prefectural Road 74 runs on the west side of the station, and the Karikawa River on the east side.
 On the opposite bank of Karikawa, there are Minamiashigara City Okamoto Junior High School, Minamiashigara City Okamoto Elementary School, Minamiashigara City Hall Okamoto Branch, and Minamiashigara City Library, which are connected to the station side by a prefectural road bridge.
 In addition, the Tsukahara Post Office is located near the station.